openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/admin-guides/concertim-cloud/manage-nodes.md

 To remove a compute node from a cluster:

-- Shut it down from the Alces Cloud CLI
+- Shut it down from the Concertim Cloud CLI
     ```bash
     $ openstack server stop node001.mycluster1.alces.network
     ```